Arshi Khan

 Arshi Khan, is an Indian model, actress, internet celebrity and reality television personality.
+She is known for participating in Bigg Boss 11.
 She joined the Indian National Congress party to contest the 2019 elections for Mumbai.

-Early life

-Khan was a qualified physiotherapist before she started pursuing a career in acting and modelling.

 Personal life

-Khan and her family moved to India from Afghanistan when Khan was four years old.
-Khan did her schooling and graduation at Bhopal.
-Later, Khan went to Mumbai to try her luck in acting and modelling.

 Recently, Khan opened up about her hardships moving to Mumbai after eviction from Bigg Boss 14.

 Career

 She was chosen to portray a lead role in India's first mainline Bollywood 4D historical action film titled "The Last Emperor".
 She has also appeared in the Tamil film Malli Mishtu.
 In 2017, she was one of the participants in the reality television show Bigg Boss 11.
 She was earlier considered to participate in the last two seasons of the show.
 During her appearances on the show, she was Google India's second-most searched entertainer of 2017.

 Arshi who had joined Indian National Congress resigned due to professional commitments.